andreterceiro/dio-claro-spring--rest-api-with-java-spring/README.md

 ![Initializer used](images/initializr-used.png)

 I generated a similar (Spring Initializr website changed a little) project.
 Please see the file `my-first-web-api.zip`and the directory `my-first-web-api-project-generated-with-initializr`, that is this zip file unpacked.

+## Running the basic project

+Run he basic project was not so easy.Then I generated [a video](https://youtu.be/jAd0SjAaUgQ) about this question.